JimmyMAndersson/StatKit/README.md

 StatKit is documented using Swift-DocC, which means that the documentation pages can be built by Xcode and viewed in the Developer Documentation panel.
 Build it by clicking `Product > Build Documentation` or hitting `Shift + Ctrl + Cmd + D`.

 ## System Requirements
-To use StatKit, make sure that your system has Swift 5.7 (or later) installed.
-If you’re using a Mac, also make sure that `xcode-select` points at an Xcode installation that includes a valid version of Swift and that you’re running macOS Monterey (12.5) or later.
+To use StatKit, make sure that your system has Swift 5.9 (or later) installed.
+If you’re using a Mac, also make sure that `xcode-select` points at an Xcode installation that includes a valid version of Swift and that you’re running macOS 14 or later.

 **IMPORTANT**
 StatKit **does not** officially support any beta software, including beta versions of Xcode and macOS, or unreleased versions of Swift.